MinaProtocol/snark-challenge/spec-lang/intro.markdown

 This page is meant to be your jumping-off point to start the challenge.
 It's split into three sections:

-- Introduction.
+- [Introduction](#introduction).
 We describe the challenge at a high level and explain how you can win part of the $100k prize pool.
-- Quick Start.
+- [Quick start](#quick-start).
 This tutorial gets you up and running by showing how to start a project and make a submission.
-- Further Resources.
+- [Further resources and challenges](#further-resources-and-challenges).
 We've compiled a wealth of resources that might be helpful in improving your submission.

 ## Introduction

-We're offering $100k in cash to improve zk-SNARK cryptography.
+We're offering $105k in cash to improve zk-SNARK cryptography.
 The main prize is *speeding up the zk-SNARK prover*, for which we're offering a total of $70k.
 That's broken down as follows:

 - $7k to the first team that gets a 2x speedup
 - $8k to the first team that gets a 4x speedup